scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

       12
    )  # Hour given in UTC time

-By default the Standard Atmosphere (cite:`ISO Central Secretary.
-1975`) is loaded as the atmospheric model, however, it is easy to set other model by importing data from different meteorological agencies datasets, such as Wyoming Upper Air Soundings and ECMWF, or to set a Custom Atmosphere based on user defined functions.
+By default the Standard Atmosphere :cite:`ISOCentralSecretary1975StandardAtmosphere` is loaded as the atmospheric model, however, it is easy to set other model by importing data from different meteorological agencies datasets, such as Wyoming Upper Air Soundings and ECMWF, or to set a Custom Atmosphere based on user defined functions.